List of Utah Mammoth seasons

 The Utah Mammoth are a professional ice hockey team based in Salt Lake City.
-Utah compete in the National Hockey League (NHL) as a member of the Central Division of the Western Conference.
+The Mammoth compete in the National Hockey League (NHL) as a member of the Central Division of the Western Conference.
 The team was created on April 18, 2024, with the NHL Board of Governors granting an expansion franchise to Utah Jazz owner Ryan Smith.
 In lieu of an expansion draft to stock the new team, Smith acquired the hockey assets (players, coaching staff, and draft picks) of the Arizona Coyotes, which suspended hockey operations at the same time.
 The team began play during the league's 2024–25 season.